pawelgrzybek/pawelgrzybek.com/content/posts/2024-08-12-whats-new-in-ecmascript-2024/index.md

 ## RegExp v flag with set notation + properties of strings by Markus Scherer and Mathias Bynens

 [The new RegExp `v` flag](https://github.com/tc39/proposal-regexp-v-flag) is similar to [unicode-aware regular expressions (`u` flag) added in 2015](https://mathiasbynens.be/notes/es6-unicode-regex) but does much more.
 Due to similarities with the `u` flag and some incompatibilities, these two flags cannot be combined.
-The new `v` Regex mode enables three features: checks against subset of [Unicode string properties](https://www.unicode.org/reports/tr18/#Full_Properties), performs difference/subtraction/intersection checks and improves case-insensitive matching.
+The new `v` Regex mode enables three features: checks against a subset of [Unicode string properties](https://www.unicode.org/reports/tr18/#Full_Properties), performs subtraction/intersection/union matching and improves case-insensitive matching.

 ```js
 // `u` and `v` modes are similar, but they cannot be combined